righettod/burp-piper-custom-scripts/README.md

 ## extract-blazor-webassembly-assemblies

+> :dart: Just copy/paste the script section in a `ps1` / `sh` file and execute it to retrieve all the assemblies.

 Extract the collection of assemblies from a HTTP response describing the assemblies used by a [Blazor WebAssembly](https://blazor-university.com/overview/blazor-hosting-models/) application.

 A script to download all the assemblies, is generated in the same time: